ayyucekizrak/Mechanistic-Interpretability/README.md

 - **Bias and Fairness Analysis:** Explore the impact of induction heads and QK circuits on model bias and fairness.
 - **Cross-Modal Analysis:** Apply these techniques to cross-modal transformers that handle both vision and language tasks.

-[📣 Exciting News!
+**📣 Exciting News!**
-💌 Don't miss a single update from me, Ayyüce Kızrak!🚀 Subscribe now to receive instant email alerts whenever I publish new content.
+💌 Don't miss a single update from me!🚀
+[Subscribe now](https://ayyucekizrak.medium.com/subscribe) to receive instant email alerts whenever I publish new content.
 Join the community of learners and stay ahead together! 📚🔔
-]

 (https://ayyucekizrak.medium.com/subscribe)